memst/keats_downloader/README.md

-> :warning: This project is very WIP and some things might not work correctly.
+> This project is very WIP and some things might not work correctly.
 If you encounter any problems, issue a bug report or create a pull request.

 # Keats Downloader
 This is a project intended to automatically download all videos in a course and store them locally.
 Benefits include: